 Related to his work on climate change, he is deeply involved with consideration of air quality legal issues in South Africa and the evolving domestic legal regime for power generation.
 His practical experience includes advising government, businesses and industries on climate change policy development and its implications, including climate change business risks and opportunities, assessing commercial relationships against evolving climate change policy and regulation and related contracts, as well as advising on, negotiating and drafting of commercial contracts required to secure financial and logistical positions in the carbon market.

 Originally trained as an environmental lawyer, Andrew has considerable expertise in all areas of environmental legal practice and his practical experience extends to advising on authorisations required for the implementation of greenhouse gas mitigation projects and providing process advice for obtaining and managing the set of authorisations required for operational projects, including numerous waste to energy projects.
 He is responsible for drafting South Africa’s Climate Change Bill.
 Andrew has been recognised as a leading lawyer by PLC Which Lawyer?
-2012 – Environment (South Africa) and is the co-editor and co-author of South Africa’s first comprehensive treatise on climate change law and governance.
+2012 – Environment (South Africa) as well as Best Lawyers (Environmental Law) 2019 and 2020 and is the co-editor and co-author of South Africa’s first comprehensive treatise on climate change law and governance.

 Olivia also has extensive experience in the broad suite of South African environmental laws including laws relating to waste; water; atmospheric emissions; hazardous substances and chemicals regulation; energy, including low-carbon energy frameworks; mining and industrial development; sensitive and protected environments; environmental impact assessments and environmental rehabilitation.
 She has helped multinationals and private sector clients navigate the laws pertaining to new developments, environmental remediation obligations, as well as the environmental aspects of corporate transactions.

-She is responsible for drafting the evolving Climate Change Bill for South Africa has also acted for lenders and bidders in the provision of environmental regulatory advice for new build renewable energy facilities as part of the Independent Renewable Energy Power Procurement Programme.
-Olivia is also the co-editor and co-author of South Africa’s first comprehensive treatise on climate change law and governance and is a senior lecturer in environmental law at the University of Cape Town.
+She is responsible for drafting the evolving Climate Change Bill for South Africa, and has also acted for lenders and bidders in the provision of environmental regulatory advice for new build renewable energy facilities as part of the Independent Renewable Energy Power Procurement Programme.
+Olivia is also the co-editor and co-author of South Africa's first comprehensive treatise on climate change law and governance.
+She has been recognised as a leading lawyer by Best Lawyers 2020, and regularly lectures at and conducts research for the University of Cape Town.